-A Te Arawa cultural group performed in front hundreds of thousands of people at two festivals in Korea in July.
+A Te Arawa cultural group performed in front of hundreds of thousands of people at two festivals in Korea in July 2017.
 The 15-member Te Arawa group performed at the Boryeong Mud Festival's 20th anniversary celebrations and at the Hadong Seomjin River Festival.
 The Te Arawa group travelled to Korea by invitation of the Boryeong and Hadong City Governments, with support from the Cultural Diplomacy International Programme as well as from the International Festival and Events Association Korea Branch (IFEA).

 New Zealand’s Māori culture took centre stage July 22-30 at the Smithsonian’s National Museum of Natural History in Washington, DC.
 Through nine days of immersive programming, Tuku Iho| Living Legacy featured Tā moko – the art of Māori tattoo; carving demonstrations, Kapa haka, workshops and discussions with artists and performers against a backdrop of more than 70 Māori artworks handcrafted by students and teachers from New Zealand.
 The exhibition's opening honored members of the Piscataway Indian Nation followed by a kapa haka performance on the steps of the world famous Lincoln Memorial.

 Latin American Roadshow

-Nine New Zealand feature films and eight shorts have winged their way to Latin America to take part in a travelling roadshow through eleven cities in seven countries.
+Nine New Zealand feature films and eight shorts winged their way to Latin America to take part in a travelling roadshow through eleven cities in seven countries.

-Starting on 11 May in Buenos Aires, the Roadshow will travel through Argentina, Cuba, Mexico, Brazil, Chile, Paraguay and Colombia where it will conclude in September.
+Starting on 11 May in Buenos Aires, the Roadshow travelled through Argentina, Cuba, Mexico, Brazil, Chile, Paraguay and Colombia and concluded in September.

 The Latin American Roadshow was a collaboration between the Ministry of Foreign Affairs and Trade, the Ministry of Culture and Heritage and the New Zealand Film Commission and has been funded by the Ministry's Cultural Diplomacy International Programme.

 Indian Ink, an award-winning theatre company led by Indian-origin actor Jacob Rajan toured Kolkata, Bengaluru and New Delhi from November 8-20.
 They performed "Krishnan’s Dairy", a bittersweet love story based on an immigrant Indian shopkeeper who endeavours to establish a new life in New Zealand and prove his love for his homesick wife.
 This was the first time that the play was staged in India.